Art

 21st September 2019 - 8th March 2020

-Victoria and Albert Museum, Cromwell Road, London, UK
+Victoria and Albert Museum, Cromwell Road, London

 The V&A is hosting a big solo exhibition of British fashion photographer Tim Walker.
 Not only will Walker be showing new photographs, inspired by the collections housed at the V&A, but the exhibition will also explore the impact of his collaborators, models, designers and muses on his images.
 Walker is known for his inventive and fantastical photographs – he shot the 2018 Alice in Wonderland-inspired Pirelli Calendar – so this is sure to be a knockout show.